firstdraft/guides/getting-started-with-cloud-9.md

 One last step: turn on Autosave.

 ![](/assets/autosave.png)

+Then go to the Cloud9 menu and **Restart Workspace**, and refresh your browser to apply the change.

+There are other settings you can customize here too, if you like, but **always remember to turn on autosave for every project**.

 Cloud 9 actually has a lot of cool features that we don't get when we work on our own computers like real-time collaboration, so you should explore!
 Have fun!